mouradmallek/Product-API/README.md

 A Product API multi-auth using Node(typeScript) typeorm, Mysql

-functionalities :
+**Functionalities :

-Login/Register
+-> Login/Register

-Update Profile Info / Update Password
+-> Update Profile Info / Update Password

-CRUD For Roles
+-> CRUD For Roles

-CRUD For Products
+-> CRUD For Products

-CRUD functionalities for any user ( admin-only )
+-> CRUD functionalities for any user ( admin-only )

-Get All Permission/Get all Orders
+-> Get All Permission/Get all Orders

-the seed for the products, roles, and permissions
+-> The seed for the products, roles, and permissions

-Pagination For Users / Products / Orders
+-> Pagination for Users / Products / Orders

-Convert The Order To a CSV file
+-> Convert The Order To a CSV file